ebu/ebu-tt-live-toolkit/docs/source/timing_resolution.rst

 :py:class:`ebu_tt_live.bindings.validation.TimingValidationMixin`

 The approach is that the element timing semantics require parent and children derived information to calculate begin and end events on an absolute timeline.
-For this we hook into the Depth First Search the validation framework uses to process element validation.
-It is very important to notice that the begin and end times are possible to be calculated either as the algorithm cascades down or on its way up in case information derived from children is required.
+For this we hook into the Depth First Search that the validation framework uses to process element validation.
+It is very important to note that the begin and end times can be calculated either as the algorithm cascades down or on its way up in case information derived from children is required.

 .. graphviz:: dot/dfs.dot